BENJAMIN F. "BENNIE" MANIS JR.

-BENJAMIN F. “BENNIE” MANIS JR., 78, of Kenova, W.Va., died Saturday July 11, 2020, at his residence.
+BENJAMIN F. “BENNIE” MANIS JR., 78, of Kenova, W.Va., died Saturday, July 11, 2020, at his residence.
 Funeral service will be conducted 1 p.m.
 Wednesday, July 15, 2020, at the England Hill Free Will Baptist Church, 10201 Mayo Trail Road, Catlettsburg, Ky., with Pastors Willie May and Kim Stone officiating.
 Burial will be in Maple Hill Memorial Park at Docks Creek Cemetery.
-Bennie was born September 21, 1941, in Huntington, W.Va., a son of the late Benjamin F. Manis Sr., and Gustiva Spence Manis.
+Bennie was born September 21, 1941, in Huntington, W.Va., a son of the late Benjamin F. Manis Sr. and Gustiva Spence Manis.
 He was a car enthusiast for many years and a member of the England Hill Free Will Baptist Church.
-Survivors include his loving and devoted wife of almost 60 years, Shirley Christian Manis; two sons, Michael (Nita) Manis of Ormond Beach, Fla., Terry (Lesli) Manis of Richmond, Va.; three grandchildren, Jesse (Erena) Manis of Ormond Beach, Emmalee and Seth Manis, both of Richmond; one great-grandson, David Benjamin Manis of Deland, Fla.; and his lifelong friend, John Keyser.
-The family would like to thank his caregiver, Diana Fudge of Kenova and the Spurlock Flowers family.
+Survivors include his loving and devoted wife of almost 60 years, Shirley Christian Manis; two sons, Michael (Nita) Manis of Ormond Beach, Fla., Terry (Lesli) Manis of Richmond, Va.; three grandchildren, Jesse (Erena) Manis of Ormond Beach, Emmalee and Seth Manis, both of Richmond, and Remy Stevens; one great-grandson, David Benjamin Manis of Deland, Fla.; a niece, Anita Stevens; a sister-in-law, Becky Stevens; and his lifelong friend, John Keyser.
+In addition to his parents, he was preceded in death by a granddaughter, Tara Nicole Manis.
+The family would like to thank his caregiver, Diana Fudge of Kenova, and the Spurlock Flowers family.
 Those who wish can view the service via Facebook at England Hill Freewill Baptist.
 Visitation will be from noon until 1 p.m.
 Wednesday at the church.
 If attending, please wear face coverings and honor social distancing.
 Chapman’s Mortuary, Huntington, is assisting the family.
 Online condolences may be sent to www.chapmans-mortuary.com.

 Essential reporting in volatile times.